Marketing a hospice program

 3. Refine your messaging

-Given the sensitive circumstances surrounding someone’s need for hospice services, a hospice program needs to carefully think through the messaging it uses in any type of marketing campaign.
+Given the sensitive circumstances surrounding someone’s need for hospice services, hospice program staff need to carefully think through the messaging used in any type of marketing campaign.

 4. Use a mix of marketing strategies